crazcalm/oral-english/clips/ferris_bueller_sick.md

 - For Christ sake: I am surprised or annoyed by this
 - Doesn't feel well: sick
 - Yea right: A sarcastic, yet obvious, dissimination of disbelief in what people are saying. i.e. calling people out on their bullshit.
-- Dry that on out, you can fertilize the lawn: Bullshit
+- Dry that one out, you can fertilize the lawn: Bullshit
 - Bite the big one: to die or to get killed
 - I want out: To wish to leave a project, a business, or other undertaking.
 - be in the area: will be near by